mwanawabangona/mobile-portfolio/README.md

 # Portfolio

-The project is inspired by the figma microverse template 1 (https://figma.com/) The goal of this project is to learn how parse a Figma design to create a UI, and use Flexbox to place elements in the page.
+The project is inspired by the figma template, The main goal of this project was to how remake mobile site using the figma templates provided.